Columbia River Outfall and Effluent Pipeline Project

 It’s important to plan for the future.
-Our community expects dependable, affordable sewer services and many people tend to forget how essential wastewater handling is to our quality of life.
+Our community expects dependable, affordable sewer services that are essential to our quality of life.
 Our personal health, the community’s economic health, and the health of our rivers and environment depend in large part on treating the wastewater we all generate so that it can be returned safely to the environment.
 To effectively meet our growing need, the Alliance is already underway with this Phase 5 expansion project.

-Planning and constructing important projects like this takes many years and staying ahead of the expected demand is vitally important.
-By beginning now, the Alliance ensures that ample wastewater treatment capacity will be in place to continue to provide reliable service at an affordable cost well into our future.
+Staying ahead of the reliability and resiliency needs is vitally important.
+By proactively planning now, the Alliance ensures that ample wastewater treatment facilities will be in place to continue to provide reliable service at an affordable cost well into our future.